SichangHe/CS304_group_project/project3_report.md

 The emission probabilities are determined using the Gaussian distribution for each state.
 We calculate the probability density function (PDF) of the input feature vector using the state mean and covariance.

 To simplify the computation of the Multivariate Gaussian distribution, we assume a diagonal covariance matrix.
 This means that the covariance matrix only contains non-zero values along the diagonal and zero values elsewhere.
-The probability density function (pdf) can be computed using the following formula:
+The probability density function (PDF) can be computed using the following formula:

 $$ f(x) = \frac{1}{\sqrt{(2\pi)^D \prod\limits_d \sigma_d^2}} \exp \Bigl(-0.5\sum_d \frac{(x_d - \mu_d)^2}{\sigma_d^2}\Bigr) $$